 Matt Larson is the senior vice president of Information Technology and Risk.
-In this role, he has responsibility for Ninth District Information Technology, Enterprise Risk and the Data Privacy function, and he oversees the Federal Reserve System National IT functions of Program Assurance and End User Services assigned to the Federal Reserve Bank of Minneapolis.
+In this role he has responsibility for Ninth District Information Technology, Enterprise Risk, the Data Privacy function, and he oversees the Federal Reserve System National IT functions of Program Assurance and End User Services assigned to the Federal Reserve Bank of Minneapolis.
 He assumed this role on January 1, 2018.

 Matt has held several senior leadership roles in the Federal Reserve System.
-Most recently, he was the senior executive for National IT’s End User Services and had responsibility for directing the strategy, priorities and performance objectives for the Federal Reserve’s IT End User Services providers, including collaboration services, endpoint services, the National Service Desk, enterprise search, content management, communication, training, web services and messaging solutions.
+Most recently, he was the senior executive for National IT’s End User Services and had responsibility for directing the strategy, priorities, performance objectives for the Federal Reserve’s IT end user service providers, including collaboration services, endpoint services, the national Service Desk, enterprise search, content management, communication, training, web services, and messaging solutions.

-He served as the senior vice president and chief administrative officer of National IT.
-Matt was also the senior vice president of the governance function in the New York Fed’s Technology Services Group.
-In 2010, as part of National IT, Matt launched the National IT General Computing Services (GCS) organization, which supported the consolidation of Reserve Bank server operations into a new environment.
+He served as the Senior Vice President and Chief Administrative Officer of National IT.
+Matt was also the Senior Vice President of the Governance function in FRB New York’s Technology Services Group.
+In 2010 as part of National IT Matt launched the National IT General Computing Services (GCS) organization which supported the consolidation of Reserve Bank Server operations into a new environment.

-Prior to launching GCS, Matt was the vice president of IT at the Minneapolis Fed.
-He began his career in the Internal Audit department and also spent nine years in banking Supervision, Regulation and Credit.
-Throughout his career, Matt has led numerous System strategic planning and IT financial management committees that have instituted significant changes in IT management disciplines and practices throughout the System.
+Prior to launching GCS, Matt was the Vice President of IT at FRB Minneapolis.
+He began his career in the FRB Minneapolis Internal Audit department and also spent nine years in Banking Supervision, Regulation and Credit.
+Throughout his career, Matt has led numerous FRS strategic planning and IT financial management committees that have instituted significant change in IT management disciplines and practices throughout the FRS.

-Matt holds a Bachelor of Arts Degree in accounting and art from Concordia College in Moorhead, Minn.
+Matt holds a Bachelor of Arts Degree in Accounting and Art from Concordia College in Moorhead, MN.